Elias Pettersson Game Preview: Canucks vs. Sharks

 Pettersson Stats vs. the Sharks

-- The Sharks are 32nd in goals allowed, conceding 72 total goals (4.2 per game) in the NHL.
+- On defense, the Sharks are giving up 84 total goals (4.2 per game) which ranks 32nd in the league.

 |2023-2024 Season